Pre-Counseling Bachelor’s Programs

 Many programs will also require an interview with a faculty member or similar individual.
 Such interviews can be held in person, by phone, or by other remote communications technology to accommodate the needs of both interviewer and prospective student.

-While the online bachelor of psychology degree curriculum may vary widely among available programs, many programs incorporate several elements, including general education coursework, psychology courses, electives, a capstone, and graduate-level counseling or therapy courses designed for completion in the student’s final year of undergraduate studies.
+While the online pre-counseling curriculum may vary widely among available programs, many programs incorporate several elements, including general education coursework, psychology courses, electives, a capstone, and graduate-level counseling or therapy courses designed for completion in the student’s final year of undergraduate studies.
 General education courses focus on English composition, ethics, statistics, and human biology.

-Core psychology coursework tends to encompass a standardized collection of topics and often aligns with the standards set forth by accrediting agencies such CACREP.
-The following is a listing of coursework often featured in an undergraduate degree program in psychology:
+Core coursework tends to encompass a standardized collection of topics and often aligns with the standards set forth by accrediting agencies such CACREP.
+The following is a listing of coursework often featured in a pre-counseling program:

 • Abnormal Psychology